Sceptre/sceptre-cdk-handler/README.md

 you might not actually need), the "bootstrapless" deployment_type is a simpler approach.
 However, it will require you to supply the needed bucket, ECR repository, and other configurations if you're deploying file or image assets.
 These will need to be supplied on the `bootstrapless_config` argument.

+**Why wouldn't you want to use the CDK Boostrap stack if it provides "everything you'd need"?**
+A CDK bootstrap stack has a lot of resources, defined all together in a single stack.
+It's auto-generated via CDK.
+As such, it has a lot of resources you probably might not actually need, depending on the sort of resources you have in your stack.
+For example, if you aren't actually building and pushing images to ECR, creating a new ECR repository (which is in every CDK bootstrap stack) isn't necessary.

+Also, every CDK bootstrap stack contains 4 different IAM roles used for four different actions (cloudformation service role, execution role, file asset pushing, image asset pushing).
+While it is possible to make Sceptre use all four of these roles for all four of these actions, it's not the normal way Sceptre operates (where it uses the same role/profile for the all deployment actions).
+For more information on this handler and IAM, see [the section on IAM](#IAM-and-authentication).

+If there is an existing bootstrap stack you need Sceptre to integrate with, using `deployment_type: "bootstrapped"` will adhere to those norms.
+But if you don't need to integrate with an existing CDK ecosystem and the rest of your infrastructure is deployed with Sceptre as well, using `deployment_type: "bootstrapless"`  will prove a simpler, more straight-forward way to deploy and integrate your CDK-stacks into the rest of your environment.

 ### Making your stack class
 In order to properly support this handler's functionality, your Stack class on your Python file